 doing that), simply run the appropriate program with no arguments:

-ZyklonB stays running in the foreground, therefore I recommend launching it
+ZyklonB stays running in the foreground, so I recommend launching it inside

-inside a Screen or tmux session. kike, on the other hand, immediately forks
+a Screen or tmux session. kike, on the other hand, immediately forks into the

 `kike' uses SHA1 fingerprints of SSL client certificates to authenticate users.